 Explore the Future of Education and #thankmyteacher With Us in Austin

-Our plans for SXSWedu 2017 include five panels, a celebration of great teachers, and the return of our ever-popular lounge!
+Our plans for SXSWedu 2017 include four panels, a celebration of great teachers, and the return of our ever-popular lounge!

 March 6-9 we’ll join thousands of educators, students, and innovators flocking to Austin, Texas for SXSWedu – one of the most exciting education-focused events of the year.
 For us it’s an incredible opportunity to connect with the educational community, share some of our insights in learning science, and enjoy the tremendous food and culture of Austin.